IBM/openapi-to-graphql/README.md

 ## Characteristics

 * **Data-centric**
-  The GraphQL interface is created around the data definitions in the given OAS, not around the endpoints.
-This leads to a more natural use of GraphQL.
+  The GraphQL interface is created around the data definitions in the given OAS, not around the endpoints, leading to a natural use of GraphQL.

   <img src="docs/data-centric.png" alt="Example of data-centric design" width="600">